awwalm/DSAlgoPy/Notes.md

 - **Objective:**
 > On par with Horspool Algorithm, this hybrid aims to adapt the partial matching technique with a "Bad-Match Table".
-When a mismatch occurs, we proceed just as with Horspool algorithm, with the mew heuristic dictating the number of skips.
+When a mismatch occurs, we proceed just as with Horspool algorithm, with the new heuristic dictating the number of skips.

 - **Heuristic Required: _Bad-Match Table_**
   - ⚠ Construction Notes: Normal indexing; start by assigning length of pattern as values